jozavala-msft/data-accelerator/Local-mode-with-Docker.md

       docker exec -it dataxlocal /bin/bash
       ```

-# Stopping the docker container
+# Stopping the docker container and cleaning images
  - When finished with the container, run the following stop the container to free up used resources.
     ```
     docker stop dataxlocal
+    docker stop auth
     ```
     ###### See the [FAQ](https://github.com/Microsoft/data-accelerator/wiki/FAQ#cleaning-up) to learn more how to remove all the dangling images.